Espionage: Espionage law in the United States

 In modern times, many people convicted of espionage have been given penal sentences rather than execution.
 For example, Aldrich Hazen Ames is an American CIA analyst, turned KGB mole, who was convicted of espionage in 1994; he is serving a life sentence without the possibility of parole in the high-security Allenwood U.S. Penitentiary.
 Ames was formerly a 31-year CIA counterintelligence officer and analyst who committed espionage against his country by spying for the Soviet Union and Russia.
-So far as it is known, Ames compromised the second-largest number of CIA agents, second only to Robert Hanssen, who is also serving a prison sentence.
+So far as it is known, Ames compromised the second-largest number of CIA agents, second only to Robert Hanssen, who also served a prison sentence until his death in 2023.

 Use against non-spies

 Espionage laws are also used to prosecute non-spies.
 In the United States, the Espionage Act of 1917 was used against socialist politician Eugene V. Debs (at that time the Act had much stricter guidelines and amongst other things banned speech against military recruiting).
 The law was later used to suppress publication of periodicals, for example of Father Coughlin in World War II.
 In the early 21st century, the act was used to prosecute whistleblowers such as Thomas Andrews Drake, John Kiriakou, and Edward Snowden, as well as officials who communicated with journalists for innocuous reasons, such as Stephen Jin-Woo Kim.

 As of 2012, India and Pakistan were holding several hundred prisoners of each other's country for minor violations like trespass or visa overstay, often with accusations of espionage attached.
 Some of these include cases where Pakistan and India both deny citizenship to these people, leaving them stateless.
 The BBC reported in 2012 on one such case, that of Mohammed Idrees, who was held under Indian police control for approximately 13 years for overstaying his 15-day visa by 2–3 days after seeing his ill parents in 1999.
 Much of the 13 years were spent in prison waiting for a hearing, and more time was spent homeless or living with generous families.
 The Indian People's Union for Civil Liberties and Human Rights Law Network both decried his treatment.
 The BBC attributed some of the problems to tensions caused by the Kashmir conflict.